Skip to Content

 Long viewed as a behavioral disorder, there is mounting and irrefutable evidence that the obesity epidemic involves a complex interaction of genetic, environmental, behavioral, physiologic, community and economic factors.
 As a result, it is likely that there will be no single solution to the surge in obesity.
 Instead, its complexity demands a sustained multidisciplinary engagement in obesity research encompassing basic, clinical and community based research.

 In our search for more answers to this global epidemic of obesity, OREI will continue to work towards its established goals.
-Click here to see how far we've come in our first year.

 Thank you for your interest,